lewei50/iammeter/LocalMonitoringJS/BasicDemo/README.md

-Three step to use this demo
+Three steps to use this demo

 1. Firstly , you should download this folder.